 At Zhukov's signal, during the funeral the army re-takes its place from the NKVD.
 At a Politburo meeting designed to seal Beria's grip on power, a secret alarm brings Zhukov and a small group of armed officers into the room.
 Beria is arrested, summarily executed, and cremated in the Kremlin grounds.

 The standout performance in the last half of the film is Jason Isaacs' Zhukov.
-Played with a Yorkshire accent, he is a tough-talking, no-nonsense man of action, seems to be the only person with a genuine sense of grief at Stalin’s demise – “Seen a lot of death, but this is a loss” – and very impatient with the political pirouetting going on around him: “Spit it out, Georgie!” he yells at Malenkov.
-“Stagin’ a coup ‘ere…”
+Played with a Yorkshire accent, he is a tough-talking, no-nonsense man of action, seems to be the only person with a genuine sense of grief at Stalin’s demise: 'Seen a lot of death, but that is a loss', and very impatient with the political pirouetting going on around him: 'Spit it out, Georgie!' he yells at Malenkov.
+'Stagin' a coup 'ere!'

-Also in the mix are Stalin’s children, the despairing Svetlana (Andrea Riseborough) – “I may as well kill myself like mother” - and spoiled weakling Vasily (Rupert Friend) who really did send the national hockey team flying into a blizzard causing an aircrash which killed them all.
+Also in the mix are Stalin's children, the despairing Svetlana (Andrea Riseborough): 'I may as well just shoot myself like mother', and spoiled weakling Vasily (Rupert Friend) who really did send the national hockey team flying into a blizzard causing an aircrash which killed them all.